Built to disappear into your session.

 The plug-in remembers the state per project, so you can leave a session and come back to the same mute behavior the next day.

-If it doesn't fit your studio, email and we'll refund you.
-We'd rather hear why than keep your $14.
+If mixaphone won't run in your DAW or reach your phone, email and we'll refund you.
+We'd rather fix it than keep your $14.